No person can be forced to get vaccinated against their wishes: Centre to SC | Law-Order

 The Centre said this in its affidavit filed in response to a plea by NGO Evara Foundation seeking door-to-door, priority COVID-19 vaccination for persons with disabilities.

-''It is submitted that vaccination for COVID-19 is of larger public interest in view of the ongoing pandemic situation,'' the affidavit filed by the Union health ministry said.
+''It is submitted that vaccination for COVID-19 is of larger public interest in view of the ongoing pandemic situation,'' the affidavit filed by the Health Ministry said.

 The ministry said that ''it is duly advised, advertised and communicated through various print and social media platforms that all citizens should get vaccinated and systems and processes have been designed to facilitate the same.'' ''However, no person can be forced to be vaccinated against their wishes,'' it said.